 After Sessions v.
 Dimaya, if a permanent legal resident has been convicted of a crime not involving violence, he/she may be able eligible for naturalization because the crime may not constitute a crime of violence as defined by section 16(a) of the INA.
 Accordingly, the crime may not be an aggravated felony and the applicant will not be barred from establishing “good moral character.”
 However, like Dimaya, a permanent resident with a criminal history is not immune to deportation and should seek help from an immigration attorney if considering naturalization.

-When should I contact an Immigration lawyer?
+When should I hire an immigration lawyer?

 If you are considering naturalization and have a criminal conviction, been arrested or have a pending criminal case, you should contact an experienced Immigration lawyer before making any travel plans or applying for naturalization.
 At Cipolla Law Group, our immigration lawyers are experienced in representing individuals to overcome hurdles of becoming U.S. citizens through the naturalization process.
 Contact our Chicago Immigration law firm today for a confidential consultation.